vncsna/monitors/README.md

-# monitors
+## Who monitors the monitors?

-Who monitors the monitors?
+Looking for future animations based on this data